Kessler Topaz Meltzer & Check, LLP Reminds Oscar Health, Inc. Investors of Deadline in Securities Fraud Class Action Lawsuit

-RADNOR, Pa., May 29, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York against Oscar Health, Inc. (Oscar) OSCR.
+Radnor, Pennsylvania--(Newsfile Corp. - June 13, 2022) - The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed against Oscar Health, Inc. (Oscar) OSCR.
 The action charges Oscar with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
 As a result of Oscar's materially misleading statements to the public, Oscar investors have suffered significant losses.

 CANNOT VIEW THIS VIDEO?
 PLEASE CLICK HERE